andrewcchoi/CompVis-stable-diffusion-v-1-4-original/README.md

   [LAION-5B](https://laion.ai/blog/laion-5b/) which contains adult material and is not fit for product use without additional safety mechanisms and considerations.
+- No additional measures were used to deduplicate the dataset.
+As a result, we observe some degree of memorization for images that are duplicated in the training data.
+  The training data can be searched at [https://rom1504.github.io/clip-retrieval/](https://rom1504.github.io/clip-retrieval/) to possibly assist in the detection of memorized images.

 ### Bias
 While the capabilities of image generation models are impressive, they can also reinforce or exacerbate social biases.
 Stable Diffusion v1 was trained on subsets of [LAION-2B(en)](https://laion.ai/blog/laion-5b/),